The day started promisingly. Rain had stopped and the high winds had diminished.

 Keith then ordered his soldiers to round up 13 men and boys.
 They were marched toward Knoxville, Tenn., or so it seemed.
 The group didn’t go far.

-The prisoners were ordered to halt.
+On the way, the prisoners were ordered to halt.
 Then Keith ordered the men and boys executed, five at a time.
-Their bodies were dumped in a ditch.
+The bodies of the dead were dumped in a ditch.

-The retaliation continued as the Confederates whipped and tortured Shelton Laurel women.
+The retaliation continued as Confederate soldiers whipped and tortured Shelton Laurel's women.

 This shocking story is known today as the Shelton Laurel Massacre.

-After the war, Keith was held for two years and eventually tried for the massacre.
-He was the only soldier involved in it to face trial.
+Keith was held for two years after the war, and eventually, he was tried for the massacre.
+He was the only soldier involved to face trial.

-Keith was convicted, but before he was sentenced he escaped.
+Keith was convicted, but before he was sentenced, he escaped from jail.

-Days later the state supreme court handed down a decision vindicating Keith, believing his claim that he had been ordered by Brigadier General Henry Heth to kill the Union sympathizers.
+Days later, the state supreme court handed down a decision vindicating Keith, believing his claim that he had been ordered by Major General Henry Heth to kill the Union sympathizers.

-A red eft is a juvenile eastern newt, which is a common resident of the trail and the eastern part of the U.S. At this stage in its life it lives on land, but later as it matures it will lose its bright color and change to a dull yellow-green.
-As an adult it will prefer to live near a small lake or stream.
+A red eft is a juvenile eastern newt, which is a common resident of the trail and the eastern part of the U.S. At this stage in its life, it lives on land, but later as it matures, it will lose its bright color and change to a dull yellow-green.
+An adult eastern newt will prefer to live near a small lake or stream.

-I always thought a brightly colored creature as this would be easy prey for other animals and was surprised to find them so often in the open on the trail.
+I always thought a brightly colored creature as this would be easy prey for other animals and was surprised to find them so often in the open.
 I later learned their skin has a neurotoxin that protects them against predators.

 Newts can live 12 to 15 years.